Karyaa7/karyaa-/README.md

 # karyaa-
-this is my first git rrepository
+this is my first git repository